 The approach taken to address each patient’s concerns is dependent upon many factors, but the most essential question that must be resolved first is whether the patient believes her breasts are appropriately sized, too small or too large.
 The answer to this question constructs a pathway leading to the most appropriate solution.

 In cases where the breasts are larger than desired, a partial breast reduction becomes part of the mastopexy.
-Most of the time this dual operation can be accommodated with the same scars as described in the previous paragraph, but, infrequently, a portion of the scar must run underneath the breast.
+Most of the time this dual operation can be accommodated with the same incisions so as not to create additional scars, but, infrequently, a portion of the scar must run underneath the breast.